MatheusGeraldini-MongoDB/MongoDB_DataAPI_Azure/README.md

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmongodb-partners%2FMongoDB_DataAPI_Azure%2Frefs%2Fheads%2Fmain%2FARM_template.json)

    c.
 Select or Create your Resource group which will contain the Azure function and its associated components (App Service Plan, Storage Account and App Insights).
 You can keep the function name and SKU as the defaults or change if you like to follow some specific standards.
-   **We recommned that you add your Cluster name to the function app name so that its unique and easy to identify.**
+   **We recommend that you add your Cluster name to the function app name so that its unique and easy to identify.**

    Give the MongoDB connection url for the Cluster against which this Azure function will run.
 This connection string will be saved as an Environmnet variable.
    Give your forked repo url as GitHub repo.
 Select **Create** and it will create the Azure function with the associated resources.